 Robotic surgery is offered as an option for almost every major urological surgery done at UPMC.
 Some patients with larger tumors or previous surgery may not be good candidates.

 A radical prostatectomy is a common surgery to treat prostate cancer.
 The surgery uses small incisions in the belly to remove the prostate gland and surrounding tissue.
-The bladder is carefully reattached to the urethra and the nerves for erections are spared.
+The surgeon carefully reattaches the bladder to the urethra, sparing the nerves for erections.

 A simple prostatectomy is used when the prostate is not cancerous but instead is very enlarged.
-The inner or blocking part of the prostate can be removed, opening the channel for urination.
+The surgeon can remove the inner or blocking part of the prostate, opening the channel for urination.

 Pyeloplasty (urinary reconstruction surgery)

-This procedure is used to remove a urinary blockage between the kidney and the ureter tube, which drains toward the bladder.
-The surgeon removes the blockage and then reattaches the kidney to the healthy part of the ureter.
+This procedure removes a urinary blockage between the kidney and the ureter tube, which drains toward the bladder.
+The surgeon removes the blockage and then re-attaches the kidney to the healthy part of the ureter.

 Robotic surgery has risks similar to any other surgery.
-All surgery carries risk of infection, bleeding, and other complications.
+All surgery carries the risk of infection, bleeding, and other complications.
 With robotic surgery, there’s a chance the surgeon may need to change to an open procedure, but this is uncommon.
 There also is a risk of technical malfunction, but it is very rare.

-UPMC surgeons receive extensive training on the da Vinci Surgical System and are prepared to handle any possible complications.
+UPMC surgical teams are well-trained and prepared to handle any possible complications.
 Talk to your doctor about whether this type of surgery may be the best option for you.